-How fast can electrons and atoms move in a solid?
-How can we understand and control the remarkable properties of matter that emerge from complex correlations of atomic and electronic constituents on the time-scales of this motion?
-How can we characterize and control matter away — especially far away — from equilibrium?
-We are working on answering these and many other fascinating questions using ultrashort femtosecond (10-15 s) light pulses that serve as an ultrafast stroboscopic flashlight for electrons in a solid.
-Our subgroup is actively pioneering this exciting and rapidly developing field by applying trARPES to study novel quantum materials .
+How fast do electrons and lattice vibrations propagate in a solid?
+In what ways can we understand and control the remarkable properties of matter, emergent from complex ionic and electronic correlations, on the time-scales of their motion?
+How should we characterize and control matter away — especially far away — from equilibrium?
+We aim to answer these, and many other fascinating questions using ultrashort femtosecond (10-15 s) light pulses which act as an ultrafast, stroboscopic flashlight for electrons in solids.
+Our subgroup actively pioneers this exciting and rapidly developing field by applying trARPES (time- and angle-resolved photoemission spectroscopy) to study novel quantum materials .

-One deeply intriguing aspect of solid state physics is how many-body systems with countless particles, interactions, correlations and excitations organize such that order emerges.
-These ordered quantum states may even organize to such a high degree that a description, understanding and technological application are actually possible.
+The central thrust of solid state physics is the investigation of how many-body systems with countless particles, interactions, correlations, and excitations organize such that order emerges.
+Ordered quantum states may be structured at a high enough degree that their description, understanding, and eventual technological application become possible.

-Electronic, ionic, spin, and orbital degrees of freedom are largely decoupled in conventional materials like elemental metals or semiconductors.
-Consequently, these subsystems may be treated separately in most cases and our resulting understanding of such conventional materials — even on the quantum level of microscopic interactions — has reached an impressive level that we exploit in modern technological devices every day.
+Electronic, ionic, spin, and orbital degrees of freedom are largely decoupled in conventional materials, namely elemental metals or semiconductors.
+These subsystems are then separately treatable in most cases.
+Our resulting understanding of these conventional materials — even down to the quantum level of microscopic interactions — has reached such an impressive level that their usage has become indispensable to modern technological devices.

-This deep insight of conventional materials is in stark contrast to the situation for so-called strongly correlated electron materials that summarize many families of compounds where electronic, ionic, spin, and orbital degrees of freedom are fundamentally entangled and are acting on multiple length, energy and time scales.
-Consequently, many material properties remain to be understood microscopically.
-Such correlation effects are often manifested in broken-symmetry ground states that may lead to interesting and novel states of quantum matter.
-A classic example for such effects is the Peierls-instability of a quasi-one-dimensional atomic structure.
-Here, a spontaneous periodic lattice modulation can cause a metal-to-insulator transition at low temperatures, where the coupling of electrons and ions is responsible for a pronounced change of numerous material properties.
+Our deep insight into conventional materials stands in stark contrast to strongly correlated electron materials, which encompass many families of compounds where electronic, ionic, spin, and orbital degrees of freedom are fundamentally entangled, and act on multiple length, energy, and time scales.
+Many material properties remain to be understood microscopically.
+Correlation effects are often manifest in broken-symmetry ground states which may lead to novel states of quantum matter.
+A classic example is the Peierls instability in quasi-one-dimensional atomic structures, where a spontaneous periodic lattice modulation causes a metal-to-insulator transition at low temperatures; that is, where interaction between electrons and ions induces a pronounced change of material properties.

-The powerful tool of angle-resolved photoemission spectroscopy (ARPES) offers high-resolution energy and momentum information of the electronic band structure in thermal equilibrium, however, fails to provide direct access to the underlying scattering channels in the electronic band structure and associated excited states.
+The powerful tool of angle-resolved photoemission spectroscopy (ARPES) offers high-resolution energy and momentum information of the electronic band structure in thermal equilibrium.
+However, it does not reveal the scattering channels that underlie electronic band structure and its excited states.

-Time- and angle-resolved photoemission spectroscopy (trARPES) extends and complements conventional ARPES by adding femtosecond time-resolution. trARPES resolves elementary scattering processes directly in the electronic band structure as function of energy and electron momentum due to simultaneous measurement of the spectral and dynamic information.
-In such a pump-probe scheme, a femtosecond infrared laser pulse excites the sample by electron-hole pair creation and a subsequent UV pulse probes the transient electronic structure after a time delay Δt.
+Time- and angle-resolved photoemission spectroscopy (trARPES) thus augments and complements conventional ARPES by folding in femtosecond time-resolution. trARPES directly resolves elementary scattering processes by tracking the evolution of electronic band structure (a function of energy and electron momentum) through simultaneous measurement of spectral and dynamic information.
+It involves a pump-probe scheme, where a femtosecond infrared laser pulse excites the sample by electron-hole pair creation, and a subsequent UV pulse probes the transient response of its electronic structure after a time delay Δt.

-In detail, ultrafast changes of the occupied electronic structure including metal-to-insulator transitions, transient populations in the unoccupied part of the band structure, cooling of excited carriers due electron-phonon coupling, and collective excitation modes such as coherent phonons are studied with trARPES.
-The wide range of microscopic processes accessible with trARPES promises new insights into non-equilibrium properties of correlated materials, which in turn facilitates our understanding of the underlying broken-symmetry ground states. trARPES grants new perspectives, where different energy scales of different interactions connect to different time scales of the decay of an excited state population its energy relaxation processes.
-Importantly, most broken-symmetry ground states are associated with particular collective boson modes that can modulate the electronic structure after intense, optical femtosecond excitation.
-This allows establishing a direct connection of cooperative effects with details of the electronic band structure.
-For example, in a charge density wave system we can identify which coherent modes couple to which electronic band and can thus identify the amplitude mode.
-These new capabilities open unprecedented options for disentangling interactions leading to emergence of order and correlations.
+Ultrafast changes of electronic structure studied with trARPES includes metal-to-insulator transitions, transient populations in the unoccupied part of the band structure, cooling of excited carriers due to electron-phonon coupling, and collective excitation modes such as coherent phonons.
+The wide range of microscopic processes accessible by trARPES promises new insights into non-equilibrium properties of correlated materials, in turn facilitating our understanding of its broken-symmetry ground states.
+Crucially, most broken-symmetry ground states are associated with particular collective boson modes that can modulate the electronic structure after intense, optical femtosecond excitation.
+Different energy scales of various interactions connect to different time scales of the decay of an excited state population in relaxation processes.
+This allows a direct connection between cooperative effects and details of the electronic band structure to be established.
+For example, in a charge density wave system we can identify couplings between coherent modes and electronic bands, allowing us to verify the amplitude mode.
+Time domain approaches in trARPES also resolve the coupling of collective modes that are otherwise difficult to do so (in the frequency domain, as in regular ARPES).
+These capabilities offer new ways to disentangle the interactions which lead to the emergence of order and correlations.

-In our trARPES laboratory at Stanford University we are using two complementary commercial Ti::Sa lasers in combination with a state-of-the-art ultrahigh vacuum system built around a Scienta R4000 hemispherical electron analyzer.
+We use two complementary commercial Ti:Sapphire lasers in combination with a state-of-the-art ultrahigh vacuum system built around a Scienta R4000 hemispherical electron analyzer.

-Our Spectra Physics Tsunami oscillator operates near 800 nm (1.5 eV) wavelength at a repetition rate of 76 MHz and generates 25 nJ pulse energy with a pulse duration of 50 fs.
-One part of the output of the oscillator is frequency quadrupled to yield 200 nm (6 eV) UV probe pulses and the remaining fundamental excites the sample.
-The high repetition rate and low pulse energies make this system ideal for studies of weak perturbations with the high statistics required for detection of minute changes in the electronic structure of the sample.
+Our Spectra Physics Tsunami oscillator operates near a wavelength of 800 nm (1.5 eV) at a repetition rate of 76 MHz and generates 25 nJ pulse energy with a pulse duration of 50 fs.
+One part of its output is split off and frequency quadrupled to yield 200 nm (6 eV) UV probe pulses.
+The remaining fundamental excites the sample.
+The Tsunami's high repetition rate and low pulse energies make it ideal for studying weak perturbations by providing the high statistics (electron count) needed to detect minute changes in the electronic structure of samples.

-We recently upgraded to a Coherent RegA amplifier system with IR-OPA that delivers much higher pulse energies in the μJ range at a repetition rate of 100's of kHz.
-This laser system allows us to strongly perturb the sample and thereby trigger cooperative phenomena like coherent phonon excitation and ultrafast phase changes.
-Moreover, the IR-OPA enables tuning of the pump photon energy to relevant optical transitions in the range of 0.5 – 1 eV.
+Our second laser is a Coherent RegA with IR-OPA.
+It delivers much higher pulse energies in the μJ range, at a repetition rate in the hundreds of kHz.
+This laser system allows us to strongly perturb the sample and trigger cooperative phenomena such as coherent phonon excitations and ultrafast phase changes.
+The IR-OPA also enables pump photon energy to be tuned to relevant optical transitions in the range of 0.5 – 1 eV.

 Dynamics of Charge Ordering

-Our observation of the transient effects of the amplitude mode on the band structure and documentation of the melting of the electronic CDW gap in real time is, to our knowledge, the first time that momentum-dependent dynamics were recorded with trARPES.
+Our observation of the transient effects of the amplitude mode on the band structure, and documentation of the melting of the electronic CDW gap in real time is — to our knowledge — the first time that momentum-dependent dynamics were recorded with trARPES.
 Observing the amplitude mode, which is at the core of correlated charge density wave physics, is a major breakthrough in uncovering the mechanics of collective phenomena in solid state physics.
 Future experiments will investigate the influence of the amplitude mode in the superconducting phase of the high temperature superconducting cuprates.
-In fact, we think that discovering a collective mode in these materials similar to the one we demonstrated observable in charge ordered systems could mean a major breakthrough in understanding the underlying physics in these systems.
+We believe that discovering a collective mode in these materials similar to the one we demonstrated in charge ordered systems would be a major breakthrough in understanding the underlying physics in these systems.

-For topological insulators, understanding the interplay of spin-polarized surface electrons with non-spin-polarized bulk electrons is critical for potential spintronics applications.
-Our work reveals the coupling between bulk and surface electrons of the topological insulator Bi2Se3 directly in the time domain.
-We use trARPES to probe the dynamics of optically excited electrons directly in the material's electronic band structure.
-Our femtosecond 'movie' depicts how the excited electrons fill unoccupied bands, but are prevented from relaxing immediately back to equilibrium due to the bulk band gap.
-These hot electrons accumulate at the bulk conduction band edge and act as a reservoir, which continues to populate the spin-polarized surface states for >10 ps.
-This finding may pave the way for development of ultrafast optical switches of spin-polarized conduction channels.
-More information can be found in .
+For topological insulators, it is important in the context of potential spintronics applications to understand the interplay of spin-polarized surface electrons with non-spin-polarized bulk electrons.
+Our work revealed the coupling between bulk and surface electrons of the topological insulator Bi2Se3 directly in the time domain.
+We use trARPES to probe the dynamics of optically excited electrons directly in the electronic band structure.
+Our femtosecond 'movie' depicts how the excited electrons filled unoccupied bands but are prevented from relaxing immediately back to equilibrium due to the bulk band gap.
+These hot electrons accumulate at the bulk conduction band edge and act as a reservoir, which continues to populate the spin-polarized surface states for longer than 10 ps.
+This finding may pave the way for the development of ultrafast optical switches of spin-polarized conduction channels .

-While ARPES is an excellent tool for probing occupied electronic states, it cannot be used to study electronic structure above the Fermi level.
-To overcome this limitation we employ a technique known as two-photon photoemission spectroscopy (2PPE).
-This technique utilizes two ultrafast laser pulses to first populate and then subsequently photoemit from unoccupied electronic states.
-We have applied 2PPE to the topological insulator Bi2Se3 to obtain a complete picture of the electronic structure from the Fermi level up to the vacuum level.
-We found that the unoccupied states host a second, topologically protected Dirac surface state which can be resonantly excited by 1.5 eV photons.
-More information can be found in .
+As seen in the example above, electron dynamics are strongly dependent on the band structure above the Fermi level.
+While standard ARPES is an excellent tool for probing occupied electronic states, it cannot be used to study electronic structure above the Fermi level.
+To overcome this limitation, we employed a technique known as two-photon photoemission spectroscopy (2PPE).
+This technique utilizes two ultrafast laser pulses to first populate, then photoemit from unoccupied electronic states.
+We have applied 2PPE to the topological insulator Bi2Se3 to obtain a complete picture of its electronic structure from the Fermi level all the way up to the vacuum level.
+We found that unoccupied states hosted a second, topologically protected Dirac surface state which resonantly excitable by 1.5 eV photons .